mikebway/ktor-portfolio/README.md

 ## Configuring the Skeleton App

-Finding the application entry point is just the start though, it expects to have a configuration.
+Finding the application entry point was just the start; it expects to have a configuration.
 The `main(...)` function instantiates an `ApplicationHostEnvironment` object from either command line parameters or a default `application.conf` file.
 The `main(...)` function finishes by using the configuration to create a `NettyApplicationHost` and starting that.
 For